Alaska State Parks Volunteer Program Campground Host Positions - 2012

 Palmer Hay Flats State Game Refuge (2 host positions)

-This 28,800 acre state wildlife refuge protects a variety of wildlife habitat including coastal and freshwater wetlands, tidal sloughs and mudflats, lakes and streams, as well as upland birch forests in upper Cook Inlet.
-The refuge is located just outside the community of Wasilla and is about 25 miles northeast of Anchorage.
-During spring, tens-of-thousands of migrating ducks, geese, swans, shorebirds and other birds stop in the refuge to refuel during their migration to their northern nesting grounds.
-Many species of waterbirds remain in the refuge for the summer to nest and raise their young.
-Nearly 160 species of birds have been documented in the refuge.
-Moose, black bears, coyotes, red fox, beaver, muskrats and eagles are common in the refuge.
-Popular activities include sport fishing, canoeing, bird watching, bird dog (retriever) training, waterfowl hunting and hiking.
-These positions are stationed at two popular access points: Cottonwood Creek (on the west edge of the refuge) and Reflections Lake (on the east edge of the refuge off the Glenn Highway National Scenic Byway).
+This 32,000 acre state wildlife refuge protects a variety of wildlife habitats including coastal and freshwater wetlands, tidal sloughs and mudflats, lakes and streams, as well as upland birch forests in upper Cook Inlet.
+The refuge is located near the community of Wasilla about 25 miles northeast of Anchorage.
+During spring, tens-of-thousands of migrating ducks, geese, swans, and shorebirds stop in the refuge during their migration to northern nesting grounds, many of which remain in the refuge for the summer to nest and raise their young.
+Over 160 species of birds have been documented in the refuge.
+Moose, black bears, coyotes, red fox, beaver, muskrats, bald eagles, and salmon are common in the refuge.
+Popular activities include sport fishing, canoeing, bird watching, bird dog (retriever) training, waterfowl hunting, and hiking.
+These host positions are stationed at two popular access points: Cottonwood Creek (on the west edge of the refuge) and Reflections Lake (on the east edge of the refuge off the Glenn Highway National Scenic Byway).

-Special Projects: Overall supervision of visitor use at undeveloped refuge access points.
-Greet visitors in an informal setting, provide information and answer questions, pick up litter, empty trash, light cleaning and restocking of restrooms, and provide general security.
+Duties: Overall supervision of visitor use at refuge access points.
+Greet visitors in an informal setting, provide information and answer questions, and light maintenance.

 Season: Cottonwood Creek: July through August; Reflections Lake: June through August.